Captain Tom Foundation faces further wave of scrutiny

 The charity first caught the attention of the Charity Commission in the spring of 2021, after it submitted an application to employ Hannah Ingram-Moore, Captain Tom’s daughter and former trustee of the Foundation.
 Concerns were raised about the benchmarking of the proposed salary, and the amounts proposed were rejected as being neither justified nor reasonable.
 During this case, further concerns about consultancy fees and payments to related third parties emerged.
 As a result, the Fundraising Regulator and Information Commissioner became involved.

-This full statutory inquiry will investigate:
+This full statutory inquiry will investigate whether the trustees have:

 The chief executive of the Charity Commission released the following statement on 16 June 2022: